Dev380/genshin-sddm-theme/README.md

 cd genshin-sddm-theme
 bash install-sddm-theme.sh
 ```
-After installing and testing if it says invalid credentials on log that means you mistyped the password while installing.To fix this just go to /usr/share/sddm/themes/genshin-sddm-theme/components/credentials.txt and correct the second password.
+After installing and testing if it says invalid credentials on log that means you mistyped the password while installing.To fix this just run get_credentials_line.py with your username and password and correct the line in /usr/share/sddm/themes/genshin-sddm-theme/components/credentials.txt.

 If videos don't load check if they are installed correctly.If they didn't create an issue and download videos from [Google Drive](https://drive.google.com/drive/folders/1Yz2GxV8uvZJM16YSbE2yPRMT58H5o0Bs?usp=drive_link) manually.